adridos/CustomerBakery/README.md

 User Manual

+This user manual will walkthrough The Bakery's website which will be used by both customers and bakers of The Bakery.

 # 1. Log In
   Upon entering The Bakery's website, the user is taken to a login page.
 The user will enter their email address and password in order to access their account.
   There are two paths, the Customer login and the Baker's login.
 The customer's login will take customers to the bakery's website where the customer can view the menu and order ahead of time.